The Executive Board is the principal decision-making body of the Crop Trust.

 Rene Castro Salazar

-Rene Castro Salazar is the FAO Representative to the Executive Board and has no voting rights.
+Rene Castro Salazar was the FAO Representative to the Executive Board.

-John Gandolfo represents the Finance and Investment Committee and has no voting rights.
+John Gandolfo represented the Finance and Investment Committee.

 As Vice President & Treasurer of the International Finance Corporation (IFC), a member of the World Bank Group and the largest global development institution focused on the private sector, John Gandolfo leads a global team responsible for managing IFC’s financial position, safeguarding its international triple-A rating and maintaining its standing as a premier issuer in the global capital markets.